“God ordered that the English should cease to be a people”

 - A 20 year civil war between Henry’s bastard son Stephen Count of Blois, and Henry’s legitimate daughter and appointed heir Matilda (“Maud”).
 The period ended when Maud’s son Henry (soon to be Henry II of the Plantagenet house) claimed the throne.

-For this reading I used Winston Churchill’s essential History of English Speaking Peoples, David Starkey’s Crown and Country, The Anglo-Saxon Chronicle, The Domesday Book, the writings of William of Poitiers, the writings of William of Malmesbury, Henry Huntingdon’s Historia Anglorum (c.
+For this reading I used Winston Churchill’s essential History of English Speaking Peoples, David Starkey’s Crown and Country, Peter Ackroyd’s Foundation: The History of England From Its Earliest Beginnings To The Tudors, The Anglo-Saxon Chronicle, The Domesday Book, the writings of William of Poitiers, the writings of William of Malmesbury, Henry Huntingdon’s Historia Anglorum (c.
 1130), John Hayward’s The Lives of the Three Normans, Kings of England (1613).